 Workplace accidents can happen anywhere, on construction sites and in office buildings.
 In an instant, a worker can suffer a devastating injury that requires expensive medical care and keeps them out of work.
 Hart Law is here to help.

 Our office receives regular phone calls from injured workers who are scared.
 They cannot work, and they have no way to support themselves and their loved ones.
-If you were hurt while working, you should receive workers’ compensation benefits.
+If you were hurt while working, you should receive workers’ comp benefits.
 Let us review your rights in greater detail.
-Call us to speak with a Lexington workplace injury attorney.
+Call us to speak with a workers’ compensation lawyer in Lexington, SC.

 What Injuries Does Workers’ Compensation Cover?

-Workers’ compensation will cover most injuries suffered while working.
-The key is that you are injured while doing your job.
-They don’t cover any injury you suffer playing basketball on the weekend or while on vacation.
+Workers’ comp will cover most workplace injuries suffered while on the job.
+The key is that the injury occurred while you were doing your job.
+It does not cover any injury you suffer playing basketball on the weekend or while on vacation.
 But if you are working when injured, then you should be good to go.

 Workers’ compensation benefits are awarded in a no-fault manner.
 A worker’s own careless behavior will not prevent them from receiving compensation.
 Likewise, workers do not need to show their employer was negligent, either.